Kamahl19/react-starter/README.md

 Vite will run web server in the development mode at `http://localhost:3000`.

-This project includes [Mock Service Worker](https://mswjs.io/) to mock API.
-It starts automatically and provides API for authentication and user functionality.

 ## Building for Production

 Build the app for production